arannoX/Consumer_Data_Analysis_Using_Pandas/README.md

 # Customer Purchase Data Analysis using Pandas

 ## Overview
-This repository contains an in-depth analysis of customer purchase data using Python.
+This repository contains an in-depth analysis of customer purchase data using Python Pandas library.
 The analysis explores customer demographics, transaction details, and purchasing behaviors to derive meaningful insights.

 ## Dataset Description
 The dataset consists of **30,000 customer purchase records**, containing structured records detailing customer demographics, transaction amounts, and payment methods.